cubeworx/mcbe-server/README.md

 ## Configuration

-The image runs with default or recommended configurations but can be highly customized through env variables.
+The image runs with default or recommended configurations but can be highly customized through environment variables.
+Changing any of the environment variables from their defaults will update the server.properties file as described here: https://minecraft.fandom.com/wiki/Server.properties#Bedrock_Edition_3

 ### Customized Default Configuration